 Following are the reasons why every man can't be a sperm donor:

-- Donor must be healthy and heterosexual
+- A donor must be healthy and heterosexual

 - Age of donor must be under 20 to 40 years